-The work explores the phenomenon of barred window in former Soviet territories that is characterized by two distinctive features: abundance of bared windows and great diversity of grill patterns.
+The work explores the phenomenon of barred window in former Soviet territories.
+It is characterized by two features: abundance of bared windows and great diversity of grill patterns.

-I use the form of window grill – the ubiquitous, ornamented man-made barrier – as a metaphoric tool to address and try to deconstruct the dialectic of inside and outside, as well as the conflict between private and public, which is especially characteristic of post-Soviet states that in different times have gone through shocks of collectivization and privatization.
+The form of window grill – the ubiquitous, ornamented man-made barrier – is used as a metaphoric tool to address, and try to deconstruct, the dialectic of inside and outside, as well as the conflict between private and public, which is especially characteristic of post-Soviet states that in different times have gone through shocks of collectivization and privatization.

-Borrowing Derridean analogy of text and textile, I use embroidery as a way of reading the window grill and simultaneously (re-)writing it.
+Borrowing Derridean analogy of text and textile, I use embroidery to "read" the phenomenon and simultaneously (re-)write it.
 At the same time, the nature of the process of embroidery as repetitive piercing of fabric, enables me to use it as a method that mimics symptomology of trauma, which reveals itself in repetitive symptoms 'piercing' through the seeming wholeness of the conscious mind.
 In such way, embroidery becomes my gesture of mimetic mourning that helps to overcome the past.

 Exhibitions of the work: